Privacy Statement

 - Communications Information such as your preferences in relation to how we communicate with you.

-Where necessary and legally permitted, we may also collect sensitive data, such as diversity and health data and details of offences and related proceedings.
+Where necessary and legally permitted, we may also collect special category personal data, such as diversity and health data and details of offences and related proceedings.

 It is important that we hold up to date, accurate personal information about you as it will help us to deal with your affairs efficiently.
 Please inform us if your personal information changes during your relationship with us.